-My technical management experience spans several decades and organizations including universities, government, and corporate.
-Particular strengths include vision, strategy, planning, and execution of multiple simultaneous projects; personnel supervision and development; budgeting; and effective engagement with a range of diverse constituencies from senior management through the public.
+My project management experience spans several decades and organizations including universities, government, and corporate.
+Particular strengths include identifying important issues, planning, and execution of multiple simultaneous projects; personnel supervision and development; budgeting; and effective engagement with a range of diverse constituencies from senior management through the public.

-Value of total funded projects managed exceeds $13 million.
+Value of total funded projects managed, as project lead or co-lead, exceeds $13 million.

 - FRAC Consortium — Engaged with UT leadership team to deepen and expand industry involvement and stakeholder value (with S. Laubach, J. Gale, and J. Olson)

 - Subsurface Containment Assurance — Global field assessments, training, and software deployment, ConocoPhillips, ~$2.1 million (with L.E.
-Summers)
+Summers, co-lead)

-- Sumatra Geodetic Monitoring Program — GPS and geophysics project definition and leadership, ConocoPhillips, ~$5 million
+- Sumatra Geodetic Monitoring Program — Geodetic and geophysics project definition and leadership, ConocoPhillips, ~$5 million

-- Geomechanics Research Projects — University of Nevada and The University of Texas at Austin, includes personnel supervision, ~5.6 million
+- Geomechanics Research Projects — University of Nevada and The University of Texas at Austin, includes personnel supervision, ~$5.6 million individually or with colleagues

-- Canyonlands Grabens Initiative — Research partnership between multiple universities, funded by NASA for 3 separate years
+- Canyonlands Grabens Initiative — Research partnership between multiple universities, supported through NASA for 3 separate years

-While at ConocoPhillips I managed, individually or as part of collaborative teams, several significant technical programs as listed on my CV.
-The results were used by the company in areas such as enhancing the safety, production, and value of assets across the company’s global portfolio.
-I also monitored several industry-university research partnerships including Stanford University’s Rock Fracture Project and The University of Texas at Austin/Bureau of Economic Geology Fracture Research and Applications (FRAC) Consortium as well as being the company’s Subject Matter Expert for reservoir monitoring, subsurface integrity, and containment geomechanics.
+While at ConocoPhillips I managed, individually or as part of collaborative teams, several technical programs.
+The results were used by others in the company in areas such as enhancing the safety, production, and value of assets across the company’s global portfolio.
+I also monitored two industry-university research partnerships including Stanford University’s Rock Fracture Project and The University of Texas at Austin/Bureau of Economic Geology Fracture Research and Applications (FRAC) Consortium as well as serving as Subject Matter Expert for overburden and containment geomechanics.

-A variety of technical projects have been effectively managed including individual and team research as well as multi-university research initiatives.
-One of my responsibilities at ConocoPhillips involved developing and deploying a geodetic reservoir monitoring system for onshore fields in Indonesia.
-I was the technical project champion and manager of this planned $5 million/5-year program.
+A variety of projects have been managed including individual and team research as well as multi-university research initiatives.
+One of my responsibilities at ConocoPhillips involved developing and deploying a geodetic reservoir monitoring system for onshore gas fields in Indonesia.
+I was the project champion for this planned $5 million/5-year program.